Lecture: Earthquake Source Dynamics#

 • Full waveform inversion for dynamic rupture parameters

-• Rate-and-state friction derivations and thermal pressurization models of \(D_c\)
+• Rate-and-state friction derivations and thermal pressurization models of \(D_c\) (the instability mechanism and slip-weakening framework are introduced in Module 8)

 • Off-fault damage effects on the energy budget